 Nowadays, network TV shows in the United States (with the exception of news programs and daytime soap operas) usually have about 22 episodes per season, give or take one or two.
 But networks rarely have enough confidence in a new show to order all 22 at once.
-Typically the first 13 episodes will be ordered, followed by the remaining 9 if ratings are high enough.
+Typically, the first 13 episodes will be ordered, followed by the remaining 9 if ratings are high enough.
 These sets of episodes are referred to as the "Front 13" and "Back 9", with the latter term being more commonly used.
 The front 13 are often produced before any episodes are aired and before there can be any public feedback.
 If the creators are doubtful about the back 9 being ordered, the 13th episode often contains some kind of resolution so the audience isn't left hanging.
 Short-Runners often have 12 or 13 episodes produced, even if not all of them were aired.

 - In Community, there is a very clear shift in tone and characterization after the first half of the first season that persisted for the rest of the show's run, making the first half come off as particularly rough.

 - There's an urban legend that Fox Kids purchased an alternate ending to the 13th episode of the Digimon Adventure dub, just in case the show didn't do well on their air.
 That would explain a lot of its Early-Installment Weirdness quite handily, though it has never been proven to have actually happened.

 - Though its first half was as a Midseason Replacement, Dollhouse's second season qualifies.
 FOX made the 13-episode order primarily due to fan response; the execs, in turn, excluded the series from the November Sweeps, though at least they ran the complete half-order this time.

 - In Fringe the 13th episode of the first season, "The Transformation", resolves the John Scott arc, and Mark Valley never appears again.
 The next episode, "Ability", starts the examination of the Olivia's Cortexiphan-related talents.